andyguestysj/prog03/_docs/topics/5-cstruct/cstruct-02-tasks.md

 * [Gitlab - Creating a New Repo](https://ysjprog03.netlify.app/docs/gitlab-save/)
 * [Gitlab & VSC](https://ysjprog03.netlify.app/docs/gitlab-vsc/)

 #### Exercise 1

+1. In VSC, clone and open [https://github.com/andyguestysj/cDataStructures.git](https://github.com/andyguestysj/cDataStructures.git)
+2. Work your way through the tasks in the code - they are in the comments

+#### Exercise 2

-1. In VSC, clone and open [https://github.com/andyguestysj/cLinkedLists.git](https://github.com/andyguestysj/cLinkedLists.git)
+1. In VSC, clone and open [https://github.com/andyguestysj/cDataStructuresTask2.git](https://github.com/andyguestysj/cDataStructuresTask2.git)
 2. Work your way through the tasks in the code - they are in the comments